yareally/android-scala-intellij-no-sbt-plugin/readme.md

   If you create any additional modules not using Scala (like Java only ones), but wish to use code you wrote from a module with a Scala facet, you just have to add that Scala module as a dependency to the Java only module as you would normally in Intellij.

-### Compiling your Project
+### Adding Proguard to the Project

-1. Use the given proguard file in this project.  (should work for any basic project without modification, if you encounter an issue when adding a library, let me know and I can add a case for it).
+1. Use the given proguard file in this project.
+It should work for most projects without modifications.
+If you encounter an issue when adding a library, let me know and I can add a proguard fix for it.

-2. Enable proguard for the building of the project via the following :
+2. Enable proguard for the building of the project via the following:

 #### Intellij 12